Boat watching in Duluth

 The intra-lakes shipping season usually starts the last week of March, with the opening of the Soo Locks in Sault Ste.
 Marie and the Welland Canal, which allows ocean-going ships to bypass Niagara Falls.

 The first saltie usually arrives the first week of April.
 Duluth sponsors the annual First Ship Contest; if you guess the arrival time of the first saltie, you get an all-expenses-paid trip to the city.

 You can also watch ore boats arriving at the Superior Entry, at the tip of Wisconsin Point.
 You can drive to it through Superior or walk there from the Minnesota side on the Park Point Trail; it's four miles round-trip.

 For more, see Dunes of Duluth.

 Harbor cruises: From the Duluth dock, across the slip bridge from Canal Park, the Vista Fleet gives 1½-hour narrated cruises from early May through October.
 Many other cruises are offered from the Barker's Island dock in Superior.

 Planning a visit: For sightseeing, festivals, hotels and restaurants, see Duluth 101.

 Boat nerds may want to splurge on a corner suite at the South Pier Inn, which have views of the harbor as well as the canal.

-Duluth with children: For more on the attractions of Canal Park and the lakefront, see Duluth rocks!
+Duluth with children: There's a lot for kids to do.
+For more on the attractions of Canal Park and the lakefront, see Duluth rocks!

 Planning a trip: For more, see our Duluth stories.